 - If you want to edit the journey, you will have to Stop the automation completely.
 Note that stopping will stop any supporters from entering the automation until it is re-launched.

 - If a supporter has been, or is currently in, an automation, they cannot re-enter if the automation is edited.
 The automation “remembers” who has been selected.

 Not seeing enough supporters enter your automation?

-- Check your “Email Triggers” account settings before creating your first automation, since this can be used to prioritise what communications your supporters receive.
+- Check your “Marketing Automations” account preferences before creating your first automation, since this can be used to prioritise what communications your supporters receive.

 - Check the timings of the various automated procedures that are running.
 Are people entering the automation in time for it to pick them up?
-Note that profiles are updated in the evening/ EST every day, and the automation will run on the time and frequency you specified.
+Note that profiles are updated throughout the day every day, and the automation will run on the time and frequency you specified.